cea-hpc/modules/doc/source/module.rst

  **modulecmd.tcl** script configuration.
 Which means **MODULES_VERBOSITY**
  overrides default configuration and **--silent**/**--verbose**/**--debug** command line switches overrides every other ways to set verbosity level.

+**MODULES_WA_277**

+ If set to **1** prior to Modules package initialization, enables workaround for Tcsh history issue (see https://github.com/cea-hpc/modules/issues/277).
+ This issue leads to erroneous history entries under Tcsh shell.
+When workaround is enabled, an alternative *module* alias is defined which fixes the history mechanism issue.
+However the alternative definition of the *module* alias weakens shell evaluation of the code produced by modulefiles.
+ Characters with special meaning for Tcsh shell (like *{* and *}*) may not be used anymore in shell alias definition elsewhere the evaluation of the code produced by modulefiles will return a syntax error.

 **_LMFILES_**